Injazz/Client/CONTRIBUTING.md

 #### Git Flow

-The repository is strucuted based on a subset of [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/), using only using two branches: the *master* branch, and the *develop* branch.
+The repository is strucuted based on a subset of [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/), using only using three branches: the *master* branch, the *develop* branch, and *feature* branches.

 The *master* branch always contains the latest released version.
 No one is allowed to push directly to the *master* branch, not even maintainers.
 The only exception is if structural changes need to be applied to the repository.

 The *develop* branch will contain the latest accepted code.
 This is the branch that pull requests should merge into.
 Every once in a while the *develop* branch will be merged into *master*, and a new build will be released with the new changes.

+The *feature* branches will contain your unmerged changes.
+These branches lives on your fork of the repository and will be the source of your pull request.
+Note that there should ideally only be one feature per branch.
+Huge merge requests take long to merge, and parts of it might be able to be merged sooner if it is on it's own branch.

 ### Pull Requests